Squeeze (band): Present activity

-In November 2022, in response to the United Kingdom cost of living crisis, the band announced that proceeds from their Food for Thought EP would be donated to food banks and asked fans attending their UK tour to bring donations for the Trussell Trust.

-In September 2023 Tilbrook said that Squeeze intended to record their next two albums in Los Angeles, including one collection of new material and another consisting of previously unrecorded songs written in the band's very earliest days.
+In November 2022, in response to the United Kingdom cost of living crisis, the band announced that proceeds from their Food for Thought EP would be donated to food banks and asked fans attending their UK tour to bring donations for the Trussell Trust.In September 2023 Tilbrook said that Squeeze intended to record their next two albums in Los Angeles, including one collection of new material and another consisting of previously unrecorded songs written in the band's very earliest days.

 On 8 June 2024 the band were special guests for Richard Thompson, on the final night of his UK tour, at the Royal Albert Hall.

+The album Trixies, consisting of songs that Difford and Tilbook wrote more than 50 years earlier, but had never recorded, was released in March 2026., It peaked at #15 on the UK album charts.

+On 17 May 2026, Squeeze appeared on the first episode of the 68th series of Holland's Later... with Jools Holland programme.
+At his request, Holland performed "Take Me I'm Yours" with the band.

 Style and influences

 Style

 Stylistically, Squeeze have been characterised as new wave, post-punk, pub rock and power pop.
 Stephen Thomas Erlewine of AllMusic proclaimed the band to provide "one of the links between classic British guitar pop and post-punk".
 Squeeze have also been labelled as punk and pop punk.
 In a January 1988 interview by Music Connection, when addressing Squeeze being thought of as a punk band, Glenn Tilbrook commented "I never thought that we were [a punk band] – although I thought we were influenced by it to a certain extent".